Penrith Stadium

-Penrith Stadium, also known as BlueBet Stadium for sponsorship reasons, is a rugby league and association football stadium located in Penrith, New South Wales, Australia.
+Penrith Stadium, also known as Helloworld Stadium for sponsorship reasons, is a rugby league and association football stadium located in Penrith, New South Wales, Australia.

 The 22,500 capacity venue is the home ground for the Penrith Panthers who play in the National Rugby League (NRL).
 The all-time attendance record for the venue is 22,582 in a match between the Panthers and their Western Sydney rivals Parramatta on 17 July 2010.
 It closed on 13 September 2024 for redevelopment that will include a new western grandstand and refurbished eastern grandstand increasing the ground capacity to 25,000.

 History

 Panthers Stadium has been used by the Penrith Panthers since their entry into the New South Wales Rugby League competition in 1967.
 Initially, the stadium only had one main grandstand, the Western grandstand while the ground itself was oval in shape.
 In the 1980s, the stadium was redeveloped into a rectangle arena more suitable for rugby league and other sports such as association football (soccer) and rugby union.
 This redevelopment also saw the construction of the Eastern Grandstand.
 In 2006, a joint Federal and State Government funding project saw $30 million worth of investments come to the stadium.
 In the subsequent developments, the Western Grandstand was extended and revamped.
 Following the completion of the project, the stadium held 8,000 seats in the grandstand.

 Two of Samoa's 2008 Rugby League World Cup matches were played at CUA Stadium: their Group C game against Tonga and their 9th place play-off match against former twice World Cup finalists France.

 It was briefly featured in a 2009 60 Minutes episode titled "Brute Force" showing Public Order & Riot Squad officers across Sydney.

 At the end of 2010, the Federal and State Governments provided funding to redevelop the scoreboard end of the stadium.
 Initial plans were to build a double-sided grandstand between Penrith Stadium and Howell Oval.
 However, it was found that a main sewer line ran between the stadium and Howell Oval.
 Relocation of the line would have cost nearly double what the initial funding would cover.
 Subsequently, a stand was built at Howell Oval, and the facilities at the scoreboard end of the stadium were redeveloped.

 A new video screen was purchased from Subiaco Oval in Perth in 2018 and was installed prior to the start of the 2019 NRL season at the Family Hill end.